Sandro Schwarz

-Sandro Schwarz (/de/; born 17 October 1978) is a German football manager and a former player.
-He is currently the head coach of Major League Soccer club New York Red Bulls.
+Sandro Schwarz (/de/; born 17 October 1978) is a German football manager and a former player who is the manager of Russian Premier League club Dynamo Moscow.

 Coaching career

 On 23 March 2009, after the dismissal of coach Wolfgang Frank, Schwarz became team manager of SV Wehen Wiesbaden and initially suspended his active playing career until the summer.
 In the 2008/09 season he was only able to train SV Wehen Wiesbaden as head of the coaching staff without a coaching license with a special permit from the DFB.
 After relegation to the 3rd league, he worked as an assistant coach alongside head coach Hans Werner Moser from the 2009/10 season until his dismissal on 9 March 2010 and, after his leave of absence, his successor Gino Lettieri.

 At the beginning of the 2011/12 season, Schwarz became a coach at 1.
 FC Eschborn in the Hessenliga, with whom he became champions in his first season and was promoted to the newly founded Regionalliga Südwest.After promotion, he extended his contract for the 2012/13 season, during which he successfully completed his training licenses.

 For the 2013/14 season, Schwarz moved to his old club, 1.
 FSV Mainz 05, where he took over as head coach of the A-Juniors (U19).
 There he became coach of the second team on 17 February 2015, succeeding Martin Schmidt, who took over the first team.
 For the 2017/18 season he was again introduced as Schmidt's successor as head coach of the first team.
-On 5 May 2018, Schwarz led Mainz to a famous 2-1 victory over Borussia Dortmund, to help seal another year in the Bundesliga.
+On 5 May 2018, Schwarz led Mainz to a famous 2–1 victory over Borussia Dortmund, to help seal another year in the Bundesliga.

 On 14 October 2020, he was hired as manager by the Russian Premier League club FC Dynamo Moscow.
 Schwarz was invited to Dynamo by their director of sports Željko Buvač.
 Buvač worked as an assistant manager to Jürgen Klopp at Mainz 05 for 3 seasons when Schwarz played for the club.
 Schwarz formally lost his first match as head coach to CSKA Moscow, but he did not personally arrive in Moscow by the time of that game due to paperwork delays related to the COVID-19 pandemic in Russia, and the game was managed by Alyaksandr Kulchy in his stead.

 In April 2021, reports appeared in the German media about the possible invitation of Schwarz to Eintracht Frankfurt instead of the outgoing Adi Hütter.
 In response, Schwarz said that he was completely focused on Dynamo, and the spread of rumors in the sports media is an "integral part of football".